madebysource/lesshat/README.md

 **Tips and tricks:**

-If you omit units after time argument, `animation-duration` is trying to be smart and add properly value.
+If you omit units after time argument, `animation-duration` is trying to be smart and add proper value.

     if (time > 10) {
         time += 'ms';